 As the name suggests, PyQSO is written primarily in the Python

 programming language (version 3.x).
-The graphical user interface has been built using
+The graphical user interface has been developed using

 the GTK+ library through the PyGObject bindings.
 PyQSO also uses an